NathStevo97/certifications-notes/ansible/kodekloud/ansible-advanced/14_Assignment/01_Assignment.md

 - Send out a notification email upon playbook completion, with login details for the server access

 - Servers can be on any suitable cloud provider or vmware
-- Adhere to distributed deployment model - we don’t do monolithic
+- Adhere to distributed deployment model - we don't do monolithic
 - Use any suitable load balancer e.g. AWS Elastic Load Balancing, Nginx, HAProxy

 ![Untitled](img/Untitled.png)